acheronfail/i3stat/IDEAS.md

 * script to generate and resize screenshots to easily update readme
   * `scrot` + `convert` with `Xephyr`, etc
+* tests
+  * unit tests for what makes sense
+  * xephyr tests for i3 interactions
+  * ipc tests

 ## Tips